Popular Canadian pop singer. The most famous Canadian singers and singers

 Canadian rock star

-American actress who portrayed Amelia Earhart in Night at the Museum 2
+American actress who played the role of Amelia Earhart in the film Night at the Museum 2

 David Beckham's wife